Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/01-AIE-ML-programming-and-optimization/ComputeOptimization.md

 ## IO or Compute-bound?

 You need to check more than matrix multiplication size support.
-Verify that the two loads, the store, and the compute remain equally optimized.
+Verify that the two loads, the store, and the computation remains equally optimized.

 You can view a complete efficiency table, including matrix load and vector compute details, here: [Performance Table](FullAIEMLTable.md)